-Tax Season Reminders for Entrepreneurial, Self-Employed Business Owners by Dustin Grizzle, CPA
+Tax Season Reminders for Entrepreneurial, Self-Employed Business Owners by Dustin Grizzle

 Posted on March 10, 2017 by Dustin Grizzle

 Taxpayers who own businesses or work as independent contractors have different tax filing and reporting requirement than other employers and employees.
 Following are answers to common questions for self-employed taxpayers.

 Do I qualify as a Self-Employed Independent Contractor or am I an Employee?

 The IRS considers a taxpayer to be self-employed when he or she:

 - carries on a trade or business as a sole proprietor or independent contractor, or

 - is a partner in a trade or business, or